garmir/form3-tech-challenge/README.md

 - Automatically creating a ticket in a helpdesk system to track the incident and ensure that it is addressed promptly.

 ## Additional Resources:
-(OWASP Top 10: Server Side Request Forgery (SSRF))[https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/] and NIST SP 800-115 Technical Guide to Information Security Testing and Assessment.
+{OWASP Top 10: Server Side Request Forgery (SSRF)}[https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/] and NIST SP 800-115 Technical Guide to Information Security Testing and Assessment.